 The Galaxy S21 phones were among the first phones to launch with the Qualcomm Snapdragon 888 (in the US market) and they were the very first to sport the Exynos 2100 (Samsung's own chipset, which powers the phones sold in markets outside the US).

 We’ve only tested the Exynos 2100 version of the S21 Plus so far, and it seems to bring a significant jump in performance compared to previous generations of Samsung chips.

-In the past, Exynos processors have tended to be a step or two behind the Qualcomm tech, but that gap seems to have narrowed this year.
+In the past, Exynos processors have tended to be a step or two behind the Qualcomm tech, but that gap seems to have narrowed here.
 In Geekbench 5, our Galaxy S21 Plus returned a multi-core score of 3170, and a single-core result of 1035.
 That’s basically on par with the Exynos-powered standard Galaxy S21, which isn’t surprising, as the two phones share most of their components and features.